silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Technically you only need to do this for data that would get generated from a dbl import, aka exemplars and collation and maybe a few other things i need to double check. however in theory someday there might be other things we generate in which case other elements might need these draft attributes too.

 Make sure the draft attribute for a collation element is located in the \<cr> part of the element, and not one of its children.
 Otherwise it won't work.

+### Inheritance

+A placeholder bc it occurred to me that this might need a section.
+Because it's not always intuitive.
+Not sure.

 ### Text Formatting Tips